ondrejhonus/vege-dreams/content/posts/savory/lasagna/index.md

 categories: ["Savory"]
 ---

-Oh but lasagna, what a dish!
-One of those recipes that makes you forget everything and just enjoy it.
-I must say, that is disappears very quickly.
+Oh but lasagna, what a beautiful dish.
+There surely isn't anyone who doesn't love good hot slice!
+I must say though, it disappears very quickly.
 This is an adaptation of the exquisite [avantgardevegan](https://www.gazoakleychef.com/recipes/lasagne/) recipe, but with more mushrooms and smaller measurements.
 Turned out great!

 I made the ragu a day in advance and apart from making this dish a bit less daunting, it also allowed the flavors to mingle a bit better I think.
 The bechamel is quite quick to make, but you could also infuse the milk in advance.